sassoftware/sas-prog-for-r-users/README.md

 - Sample data files in CSV, XLSX, text, and SAS code formats
 - Over 80 SAS programs for course exercises

-## About the course
+## About The Course
 This course is for experienced R users who want to apply their existing skills and extend them to the SAS environment.
 Emphasis will be placed on programming and not statistical theory or interpretation.
 Students of this course should have knowledge of plotting, manipulating data, iterative processing, creating functions, applying functions, linear models, generalized linear models, mixed models, stepwise model selection, matrix algebra, and statistical simulations.

 Learn how to
 - read and write SAS programs